Cruise from Southampton UK to Miami Florida US

 Arriving at the Novotel, which was only a short distance from the bus depot, I was a bit annoyed to find there was no-one waiting to help me with my luggage, but then I rationalised that if I travelled with that much luggage, I had to be prepared to manage it myself, or pack less.
 The manage it myself argument won without any debate from the more rational, pack-less self.

 And on the note of packing, perhaps the fact I only had four actual days at home between arriving home from China and leaving for Heathrow could account for the totally bungled mess I’d made of packing.
 My checked-in luggage weighed 18kg and I’m sure my hand luggage weighed twice that much.
-I had missed having my laptop with me in China so figured that was the first thing to pack.
-Add to that: spare battery banks (2); iPad and Bluetooth keyboard for the iPad; chargers (for every iDevice); good camera and accessories (and charger); pens and paper (why on earth did I think I needed these?); iPhone (and charger); highlighters (4 – seriously?
-1 would have been plenty); passport; left-over foreign currency (including an old pound note that England doesn’t even use anymore), and stacks (nearly $100 worth) of Canadian quarters left over from my stash for the laundry from my extended stay a long time ago; and luckily, some American dollars (the universal currency) left over from my last trip to the US.
+I had missed having my laptop with me in China, so I figured that was the first thing to pack.
+Add to that: spare battery banks (2); iPad – and Bluetooth keyboard for the iPad; chargers (for every iDevice); good camera and accessories (and charger); pens and paper (why on earth did I think I needed these?); iPhone (and charger); highlighters (4 – seriously? – one would have been plenty); passport; left-over foreign currency (including an old pound note that England doesn’t even use anymore), and stacks (nearly $100 worth) of Canadian quarters left over from my stash for the laundry from my extended stay a long time ago; and luckily, some American dollars (the universal currency) left over from my last trip to the US.
 I’d bought a great backpack from Kathmandu, and I managed to fill it.
 I also had my laptop bag and a small pouch for my passport that was conveniently suspended from a strap around my neck (one less thing to carry).
-I felt like a packhorse and found managing it all was a nightmare, but, I was consoled by the fact that I had all the necessary technology within reach – until I went to plug one of the chargers into the socket in the hotel and found I needed an adaptor.
+I felt like a packhorse and found managing it all was a nightmare, but, I was consoled by the fact that I had all the necessary technology within reach – until I went to plug one of the chargers into the socket in the hotel, and found I needed an adaptor.
 Damn!
 The only thing I hadn’t thought of packing.

 And that brings me to the close of the first stage of the story – from Gold Coast to Southampton – an epic journey.